Synchronising functional accounts from Exchange (via PowerShell) in V1

 O365 Organization

-Fill in the primary domain of you Azure AD tenant.
+Fill in the primary domain of you Entra ID tenant.
 It usually looks like yourcompany.onmicrosoft.com.

 1. Go to portal.azure.com.